Expander graphs are globally synchronizing

-To close the gap with the connectivity threshold, we need to control the maximum and minimum degree when $\gamma$ is a constant near 1.
+We need to control the maximum and minimum degree when $\gamma$ is a constant near $1$ to close the gap to the connectivity threshold.
 It turns out that in this range, the order of the extremal degrees can be described as solutions to an implicit equation.
 Indeed, from Bollobás~\cite{Bollobas2001-dl}*{Exercise 3.4}, we have that $G(n,p)$ satisfies, with high probability,

 where $-1 < \lnorm^- < 0 < \lnorm^+$ are the solutions in $c$ to the equation

 Let us do a quick analysis of the solutions.
 Write $h(x) = (1+x) \log(1+x) - x$, so~\eqref{eq:implicit} is equivalent to $h(c) = 1/\gamma$.
 One can observe that $h(x)$ is strictly decreasing from $1$ to $0$ on $(-1,0]$ and strictly increasing from $0$ to $\infty$ on $[0,\infty)$.
 Therefore, there are indeed only two solutions to $h(c) = 1/\gamma$, given by smooth functions $c^- \from (1, \infty) \to (-1,0)$ and $c^+ \from (1, \infty) \to (0,\infty)$.
 We can continuously extend $c^-$ to $(0,\infty)$ by setting $c^-(\gamma) = -1$ for all $0 < \gamma \leq 1$, see \Cref{fig:implicit-equation}.
 One can see from implicit differentiation that $c^-$ is strictly increasing and $c^+$ is strictly decreasing.
 Moreover, as $\gamma \to \infty$, we have $c^-(\gamma) \to 0$ and $c^+(\gamma) \to 0$, and at $\gamma =1$ we have $c^-(1) = -1$ and $c^+(1) = e - 1$.
 Another useful fact is that $c^+(\gamma) > - c^-(\gamma)$.